isabella232/single-cell/rfcs/xxxx-architecture-roadmap/text.md

 * 99th %ile load time for the Portal is like 20 seconds.

 The page is ~500kb worth of requests, and it's just absurd.
 I think Cloudfront actually makes it worse.
-You get a better median because of CDN cache hits, but then that lambdas get cold, and the tail is so slow.
+You get a better median because of CDN cache hits, but then the lambdas get cold, and the tail is so slow.
 Chalice is probably not the framework for our access patterns.

 ## Proposed Architecture

 ![Proposed Architecture](imgs/proposed_architecture.svg)

+### Explorer Changes

+#### Split User-specific, Mutable Routes

+We can regain caching and scaling in the primary